-As RFC North Sea - Mediterranean is linked in many locations with other corridors, the importance to act as one network of corridors can't be overestimated.
+As RFC North Sea - Mediterranean is linked in many locations with other corridors, the importance to act as one network of corridors should not be underestimated.
 Many traffic flows using at least partly RFC North Sea - Mediterranean lines continue on/come from one or more other corridors.
 Below a non-exhaustive overview of these traffic flows is provided.